-Traditional resources such as plant species used by native populations include Ifit trees (Intsia bijuga) are used for timber, fuel wood, and craft wood.
-Dukduk (Artocarpus mariannensis) and da'ok (Calophyllum inophyllum) are used for canoe building, and breadfruit is highly prized.
+Traditional resources such as plant species used by native populations include Ifit trees (Intsia bijuga) are used for timber, fuelwood, and craftwood.
+Dukduk (Artocarpus mariannensis) and da'ok (Calophyllum inophyllum) are used for canoe building, and their breadfruit are highly prized.
 Historically introduced chili peppers are also harvested locally, as are native yams.

 The Military Lease Area (MLA) on the island of Tinian is divided in two sections, the Exclusive Military Use Area (EMUA) in the north and the Lease Back Area (LBA) in the central part of Tinian.
 Five limestone terraces that formed on an eroded Eocene volcanic base rise in steps from the coastline to maximum height of 554 feet (ft) (169 meters [m]) above mean sea level.
 The terraces form level to undulating plains bounded by steep cliffs that occur along fault lines.
-Sink holes and caves occur in the limestone where it is exposed (refer to Chapter 3 for a discussion on geology and soils).
+Sink holes and caves occur in the limestone where it is exposed.
+Please see Chapter 3 for a discussion on geology and soils.